 One of the features most requested by our users is the ability to set one’s own password.
 That’s now possible.

 If you are a new user, you can select a password of your choice when you first register.
 The form will ask for your password as well as for you to confirm it.
-This is an improvement over our previous method which did not let you pick your own password.

 If you lose your password, look for the link underneath the login button that says ‘Click here to reset’.